Looking for ideas of what to do in Jaipur, India? Here is my guide to The Pink City with a stay at the Oberoi Rajvillas

 We flew with Jet Airways on its premiere class, which was very comfortable, as per our international experience.
-The main difference was of course, the type of plane and seat, and the fact that there was no alcohol served on board – which of course, didn’t make a difference.
+The main difference was of course, the type of plane and seat, and the fact that there was no alcohol served on board – which didn’t make a difference.

 As we landed, we were met by our driver from Tamarind Tours, a company that organised all our local transfers and activities, and as per our experience in Mumbai, the service was faultless.
 In under 40 minutes, we arrived at one of the most special hotels I have ever stayed at: the stunning Oberoi Rajvillas, located outside the city of Jaipur.